pvzig/bytesized.co/Content/posts/Plot a Course.md

 My last complaint is a more general one — Swift generics are still too difficult to use, and the error messages provided by Xcode make them unapproachable for novices and experts alike.
 I would do everything I could to not expose generics in the API of a library I published.

 Above gripes aside, my overall experience was a positive one.
 The "steps" model used by Publish makes the whole system extensible by design, and the included RSS feed generator step means that this site now has [one](/feed.rss).
-I was able to easily add and plug in a [S3 deployment method](https://github.com/pvzig/bytesized.co/blob/master/Sources/bytesized/main.swift#L65) that uses the AWS CLI, which ended up inspiring me to convert the whole process into a [Github Action](https://github.com/pvzig/bytesized.co/blob/master/.github/workflows/deploy.yml) that builds and deploys the site automatically whenever I push to `master`.
+I was able to easily add and plug in a [S3 deployment method](https://github.com/pvzig/bytesized.co/blob/master/Sources/bytesized/main.swift#L65) that uses the AWS CLI, which ended up inspiring me to convert the whole process into a [Github Action](https://github.com/pvzig/bytesized.co/blob/master/.github/workflows/deploy.yml) that builds and deploys the site automatically whenever I push to `main`.
 Oh, and there's a dark mode theme now.

-If you're interested, the full source is available [here](https://github.com/pvzig/bytesized.co)[^4].
+If you're interested, the full source is available [here](https://github.com/pvzig/bytesized.co)[^3].

 [^1]: Included in "extended" markdown syntax.
-[^2]: Added in Swift 5.1 to support SwiftUI.
-[^3]: Domain-specific language.
+[^2]: Domain-specific language.
-[^4]: There are a few interesting expansions of Publish's functionality in there like pagination.
+[^3]: There are a few interesting expansions of Publish's functionality in there like pagination.